Top 15 Restructuring Interview Questions

 While most interview guides are absurdly expensive - costing hundreds of dollars - I don't charge anything close to that.
-The course really aims to appeal to not just those interviewing for a RX job, but also those who are just curious about what restructuring investment banking is, what the deliverables are, etc.
+The course really aims to appeal to not just those interviewing for a restructuring job, but also those who are just curious about what restructuring investment banking is, what the deliverables look like, etc.

 On This Page